 The von Schlegell Family Fund has been used to purchase various materials in support of the departmental programs in music history and music theory.
 Books on historical topics in music, facsimiles of musical manuscripts, printed editions, treaties, and microfilms of such source materials as the unpublished sixteenth and seventeenth century continental music manuscripts in Christ Church Oxford and the Lincoln Cathedral Library music collection have been purchased through this fund.
 A facsimile of a Spanish musical treatise, Escuela Musica, Segun la Practica Moderna (Zaragoza: Institucion Fernando el Catolica, 1980) dating from 1723 is an example of the type of resource that gives students an opportunity to examine otherwise-unavailable materials and lends insight into the practices of early music printing.

-Additional funds to be described:
+Additional funds include: